ROBOTIS-GIT/emanual/docs/en/edu/engineer/kit1.md

 4. Launch the `ROBOTIS ENGINEER` app from the smart device and press the Bluetooth icon.
   ![](/assets/images/edu/engineer/kit1/bluetooth_connection_4.png)

-5. Find the Bluetooth address on the CM-550 controller.
+5. Find the address on the CM-550 controller.
   ![](/assets/images/edu/engineer/kit1/bluetooth_connection_5.png)

 6. Enter the last two characters of CM-550 BLE address in the left box and press `Search` icon.